minions-ai/minions/doc/framework_developer_guide.md

-# MCP Framework Developer Guide
+# Minions Framework Developer Guide

 ## Overview

-The MCP (Model Context Protocol) framework is a modular, extensible Java framework for orchestrating agent workflows, memory management, step execution, model/tool calls, and advanced AI-driven automation.
+The minions framework is a modular, extensible Java framework for orchestrating agent workflows, memory management, step execution, model/tool calls, and advanced AI-driven automation.
 It is designed for:
 - **Extensibility:** Plug in new agents, steps, memory strategies, models, and tools.
 - **Testability:** Modular design with clear interfaces and test points.
 - **Orchestration:** Chain-of-responsibility and strategy patterns for flexible workflows.